Headquarters organises a programme of events throughout the year. Find out more about these events below.

 Optics Day – binoculars & telescope demonstrations

-In addition to the optical equipment available all year round, we also host two Optics Days throughout the year, usually in May and October.
-The date of these events will be published in Scottish Birds when available and added to the website shortly after on our Events page.
+In addition to the optical equipment available all year round, we also host two Optics Days, usually in May and October, but we may hold other ad hoc demos throughout the year.
+Details are published on our Events page and on Facebook.
 Please note that if there isn’t a visible listing for Optics Day on the page, this means that the dates have yet to be fixed and you should check back soon for more info, or contact us.
 These events give you access to the latest models and the opportunity to chat to staff from Viking Optical Ltd for further expert advice.
 Please get in touch with us in advance if there is a particular model you would like to try on the day.
 Entry is free and booking is not required.